Records of sightings are welcomed from all observers who are encouraged to submit them using one of the following methods:

 BirdTrack is a web based system devised by the British Trust for Ornithology [BTO] and provides facilities for observers to store, manage, map and analyse their own sightings as well as functioning as a portal for submission of records for use to support species conservation at local, regional, national and international level.
 The Recorder and our clubs are able to download records submitted via BirdTrack.
 However they can only do this if users, when first registering, make sure the option to allow their local Recorder to have access to their records, is selected [indeed this may be the default].

-The majority of records contributed to this Report are submitted by observers using BirdTrack, and its use is supported and recommended by the Recorder.
+The majority of records contributed to this Report are submitted by observers using BirdTrack, and its use is supported and recommended by the Recorder and Report editor.

 Standard record cards/slips

 These can be either downloaded or obtained from the Recorder.
 If you use record cards or slips, it would greatly assist in the collation of records if they are sorted into systematic order before they are sent in (refer to the latest Bird Report for the order).
 Please also write clearly on your cards if handwritten.

 The Recorder will endeavour to trace and import authentic reports from as many other sources as possible, including records inputted to other on-line recording projects, such as eBird, and sightings either posted on social media, websites, blogs etc. or submitted to bird information services.
 However, the only reliable way of ensuring sightings reach the Recorder for inclusion in the data-base and the Bird Report is to submit records via one of the methods recommended above.
 Whatever method you use, please submit (or input) your records as soon as possible after the year end – aim for the 31st January.
 Observers are encouraged to submit any records they consider to be of interest.